beg1nner228/DMark_1.1/README.md

 The idea for this project was born after I completed an assignment for a course at GoIteens.
 I realized that the user experience with native browser bookmarks is often inconvenient and cluttered.
 My mini-project, DMark_1.1, is designed to solve this problem by helping users, especially programmers, keep all their tools quickly accessible and organized.
 I would be delighted if you tried the project, regardless of your background.

-Key Advantages and Confidentiality
+Key Advantages and Confidentiality:

 My application offers a high degree of privacy: it does not require registration and stores all your data locally on your device (in localStorage), ensuring maximum confidentiality and security from third-party servers.

-Development Status and Roadmap
+Development Status and Roadmap:

 The current version of the application is v.
 1.0.6.

 I am actively working on the next minor update, v.
-1.1.0, which will introduce a crucial feature: the ability to import and export your bookmarks.
-This will allow you to easily back up and transfer your data between devices.
+1.1.0, which focuses on a significant architectural improvement and enhanced user control.
+This update will introduce a more robust abstraction layer for folders and links, paving the way for maximum editing convenience and better data management.
+This foundation will soon allow for crucial features like backup and transfer between devices.

 A instruction: